Job Interview Question & Answer:

 - Real Weakness – if you provide a real, bad weakness, you make yourself look worse to the interviewer.
 There is no reason to point out your serious flaws.

-- Load of Bull – You can give an answer that isn’t really a flaw, but if you do that you look like you’re lying.
+- Superficial – You can give an answer that isn’t really a flaw, but it may come across as making things up to sound good.
 For example “My biggest problem is that I work too hard.”
-Really?
-Is it?

 Greatest Strengths and Weaknesses